 \textbf{Glass state} is a physical state of matter, and is usually formed by rapidly cooling or compressing a liquid.
 The glass state is not in thermodynamic equilibrium.
-Therefore, at appropriate temperatures, the glass state will undergo structural relaxation and gradually transform into a better equilibrated state through a kinetic process \cite{riechers2022predicting}.
-Winter and Janssen \cite{winter2025glassy} compared deep NNs with structural glass and found many similarities, including relaxation dynamics at low temperatures.
+Therefore, at appropriate temperatures, the glass state will undergo \textit{structural relaxation}- a process where the atomic or molecular arrangement in a non-equilibrium glass gradually evolves toward a more stable, more equilibrated configuration over time.
+This relaxation process is generally regarded as a kinetic process \cite{riechers2022predicting}.
+Winter and Janssen \cite{winter2025glassy} compared deep NNs with structural glass and found many similarities, including the relaxation dynamics at low temperatures.
 As we will show in this paper, grokking is thermodynamically similar to glass relaxation, so a promising future direction is to explore whether the conclusions in \cite{winter2025glassy} holds in our setup.